The Ghost and the Darkness: Plot

 A short time later, Remington reaches Tsavo with the company of skilled Maasai warriors, who dub the lions "the Ghost" and "the Darkness" because of their notorious methods.
 Remington's initial attempt to trap one lion in a thicket fails when Patterson's borrowed gun misfires.
 The warriors decide to leave, daunted by the beast, but Remington elects to stay behind.
 He constructs a new hospital tent for sick and injured workers and tempts the lions to the abandoned building with animal parts and blood.
 The man-eaters seemingly fall for the trap, but Remington and Patterson shoot at them, and they retreat to the new hospital, slaughtering many patients and Hawthorne.

 Abdullah and the workers depart, leaving Patterson, Remington, and Samuel alone.
 The former two locate the animals' lair and discover the bones of dozens of victims, leading Remington to the realization that the lions are acting as they have been merely for sport.
 Back at camp that evening, Patterson mounts a hunting stand in a clearing and lures one of the predators to his position using a baboon as bait.
-The plan goes awry after Patterson falls from the stand, but Remington manages to slay the feline before it can leap on Patterson.
+The plan goes awry after Patterson falls from the stand, but Remington manages to slay the lion before it can leap on Patterson.
 He, Patterson, and Samuel spend the remainder of the night drinking and celebrating, but the next morning, Patterson awakes to find that the remaining lion has devoured Remington as he and Samuel slept.

 The two men cremate Remington's remains and burn the tall grass surrounding the camp, driving the surviving lion toward the trap that they have set there.
 It ambushes them on the partially constructed bridge and, after a lengthy chase, Patterson finally dispatches it with a double-rifle Samuel has thrown to him from a nearby tree.
 Abdullah and the workers return, and the bridge is completed on time.
 Patterson reunites with Helena and meets their son for the first time.